chryswoods/siremol.org/dynamics/dynamics/protein.md

 $NAMD/namd2 ++ppn4 mdconfig
 ```

-The simulation runs 1000 steps of molecular dynamics with a timestep of 2 femtoseconds and should take about 1-2 minutes to complete.
+The simulation runs 1000 steps of molecular dynamics with a timestep of 2 femtoseconds and should take about 1-2 minutes to complete (note that, even using SHAKE, we are limited to a timestep of 2 femtoseconds because of the large number of hydrogens that come with all of the water molecules.
+Without SHAKE, we would be limited to a timestep of 1 femtosecond).
 Once the simulation has finished, visualise the output by typing

 ```
 vmd h7n9_zan.prmtop output.dcd